7 Home Improvements to Lower Home Insurance Costs

 Having a swimming pool increases your home’s liability risk.
 Insurers usually consider pools a safety risk, so you might pay higher premiums after installing one.
 Some insurers may even refuse to cover your home if you have a pool, according to the National Association of Insurance Commissioners.[7]

-Pool Safety Tips for Homeowners
+Pool Safety Tips Every Homeowner Should Know

-Pool Safety Tips for Homeowners
+Pool Safety Tips Every Homeowner Should Know

 Adding a home office